 The Sarjeant was designed by 19 year old Donald Hosie in 1916 after he won an Australia/New Zealand-wide competition to design the building.
 A pupil of the Dunedin-based architect Edmund Anscombe, Hosie was tragically killed in action at Passchendaele just three weeks after the Gallery’s foundation stone was laid.
 In September 1919 the Sarjeant was opened by the then Prime Minister William Massey and quickly became an iconic piece of New Zealand’s built heritage and was known as ‘the Rolls Royce of galleries’.
 In 1995 the Sarjeant Gallery was gifted the name ‘Te Whare o Rehua Whanganui’ by Whanganui iwi, which interpreted into English means ‘The House of Inspiration’.

 In 2012 the Sarjeant was given the award for Enduring Architecture by the Western Branch of the New Zealand Institute of Architects and is now listed as a Category 1 heritage building.
-However, the building currently meets only 5% of the new building code and therefore the ambitious redevelopment is essential to safeguard the Sarjeant for the future.
+However, the building only met 5% of the new building code and therefore the ambitious and essential redevelopment began in order to safeguard the Sarjeant for the future.

-It is anticipated that the Sarjeant Gallery at Queen’s park, Pukenamu will reopen in 2023 and will house the Gallery’s nationally important collection, provide increased access to the collections and more and improved spaces for exhibitions and events.
+Sarjeant Gallery at Queen’s park, Pukenamu will reopen on Saturday 9th of November 2024 and will house the Gallery’s nationally important collection, provide increased access to the collections and more and improved spaces for exhibitions and events.

 The redevelopment is a partnership between Whanganui District Council, Whanganui Iwi, central Government, local and national donors and sponsors both large and small.